tsmeele/MyRODS/README.md

 By taking the effort to create an implementation, I learned a lot about the current state of this protocol, its benefits and limitations.

+The [MyRODS paper](myrods.pdf) describes the design of this library in more detail.

 Ton

 ## Example usage